 Wie zijn wij

-Irma Boom is the KNIR artist-in-residence from mid September till mid December 2018, in a residency program generously supported by the Akademie van Kunsten at the Dutch Royal Academy of the Arts and Sciences (KNAW).
+Irma Boom is the KNIR artist-in-residence from October through December 2018, in a residency program generously supported by the Akademie van Kunsten at the Dutch Royal Academy of the Arts and Sciences (KNAW).
 As KNIR artist-in-residence graphic designer Irma Boom will contribute to the creativity fostered in the scholarly community at the Royal Netherlands Institute in Rome, and stimulate crossover thinking between scholars and artists.

 Irma Boom is an Amsterdam-based graphic designer specialised in making books.
 Upon her graduation from the AKI Art Academy in Enschede she worked for five years at the Dutch Government Publishing and Printing Office in The Hague.
 In 1991 she founded Irma Boom Office, which works nationally and internationally in both the cultural and commercial sectors.
 Since 1992 Boom has been a senior critic at Yale University in the US and gives lectures and workshops world wide.

 Commissions from the Rijksmuseum Amsterdam, Paul Fentener van Vlissingen (from 1990-2006), Inside Outside, The Museum of Modern Art New York, Prince Claus Fund, Fondazione Prada, Ferrari, Masserati, Vitra International, NAi Publishers, United Nations, OMA/Rem Koolhaas, Rotterdam;, Koninklijke Tichelaar, Makkum; Aga Khan Foundation, Geneva; Bard Gradute Centre, New York; Serpentine Gallery, London; Tate Modern; London; Chanel, Paris.